juju/docs/src/en/tools-charm-tools.md

       charm pull [options] <charm or bundle id> [--channel <channel>] [<directory>]

-  Downloads a copy of a charm or bundle from the charm store into a local directory.
+  Downloads a copy of a charm or bundle from the Charm Store into a local directory.
 If the directory is unspecified, the directory will be named after the charm or bundle.